geekodour/o/content/docs/colophon.md

 ## Why have a homepage? {#why-have-a-homepage}

 The way I organize, use and consume digital information, I need some place where I can host notes about things that I want to take look at some later point in time, organized in specific ways.
 A simple homepage was the perfect fit for my needs, a wiki would have been too dynamic.
 It is also useful to present a cached/discounted version of me.

+I have absolute zero game on words but I consider myself an opsimath and autodidact.
+My knowledge about most things is pretty shallow and I never really threw myself into the deep end of things.
+This primarily happens because my mind is always in a state of chaos and creating this homepage along with my wiki is really helping me relax in ways I was not able to before.

+this is my space i'll say whateer i want, u can jusge me all you want, it does not matter.
+I wriTe like This, don't care. i write like this? don't care. i rite liek this, do not fucking care.
+I swear a lot? fuck you.

 ## Site Structure and Organization {#site-structure-and-organization}